 - Simple indoor antennas provide minimal performance that may not be suitable for your location.
 If you are unable to obtain satisfactory DTV reception with your current indoor antenna, you should obtain an indoor antenna that includes features for better reception of VHF and UHF signals, and/or an amplifier – often referred to as an active indoor antenna – to boost the received signal.

-- Try to keep the length of wire between your antenna and digital-to-analog converter box or digital television as short as possible for best reception.
+- Try to keep the length of wire between your antenna and digital-to-analogue converter box or digital television as short as possible for best reception.

 - If you are near a station’s broadcast tower, reception of that station – and other stations – can be impeded by signal “overload.”
 Consider using an “attenuator” or removing amplifiers to improve your reception.